WEBPAGE UPDATED Thurssday April 19, 2018

-Providing enough dissolved oxygen is the most important livewell water parameter in any livewell or bait tank when keeping fish alive and healthy during transport is the point.
-Overcrowded livewell must have more dissolved oxygen than livewells with normal stocking densities.
-There are numerous oxygen delivery systems available for sport fishermen and commercial fishermen that will insure minimal safe dissolved oxygen saturations for overstocked livewells and bait tanks.
+Providing enough dissolved oxygen for large livewell stocking densities is the most important livewell water parameter in any livewell or bait tank when keeping fish alive and healthy during transport.
+Overcrowded livewell require more dissolved oxygen than livewells with normal stocking densities.
+There are numerous oxygen delivery systems available for sport fishermen and commercial fishermen that will insure continuous optimal safe dissolved oxygen saturations for overstocked livewells and bait tanks.

 Hydrogen Peroxide (H2O2) livewell supplementation is often recommended in bass tournament world as a cheap, cost effective livewell chemical that will insure safe livewell oxygenation all day for a large limit of bass on a hot summer tournament day in June/July.

 Hydrogen Peroxide H2O2 – the fishery science and scientific facts about using this chemical to insure minimal sale livewell oxygenation is diametrically opposed to U-tube promos touted by bass tournament pros, promotional bass fisherman testimonials, recommendations by bass tournament organizers and advertisement promoted by many livewell chemical companies.

 Visit: Mortality Associated with Catch-and-Release Angling: An Annotated Review with Special Emphasis on Livewells and Largemouth Bass by Robert G. Howells